au-research/raido/api-svc/readme.md

 * setup the postgres DB as described in [db/readme.md](./db/readme.md)
 * create the database schemas
   * in the root directory of the git repo
+  * run `./gradlew flywayMigrate`
+    * this command will create the schema for two schemata:
+    `api_svc` and `raid_v1_import`
+    * the schema creation will also have created a user named `api_user`, using the password being set from the value you previously configured in `api-svc-db.gradle` as `apiSvcRolePassword`
-  * run `./gradlew :api-svc:db:raido:flywayMigrate`
+  * run `./gradlew flywayInfo` to see the results of the migration tasks
-  * the migration will create the `api_user`, but the user is disabled because it has no password
-* connect to your local database and run the following to set a password
-  * `alter user api_user password ''` (supply your own password)
 * see [spring/readme.md](./spring/readme.md) for instructions on running the actual server, including configuring the password for the `api_user`